Skip to content

 What's the difference between dog walking software and pet sitting software?

-They overlap heavily — most tools handle both — but the emphasis differs.
+They overlap heavily; most tools handle both, but the emphasis differs.
 Dog walking leans on high-frequency recurring visits and a tight daily route between many homes, so route planning and repeat scheduling matter most.
 Pet sitting leans on longer visits, overnights and boarding, where intake details, vaccination records and secure access info carry more weight.
 A good all-in-one covers both; if you only do one, pick the tool whose strengths match your day.

 Is dog walking software worth it for a solo walker?

 For anyone with regular recurring clients, yes.
 At $15–$50 a month it costs less than a single week of one daily walk, and it pays for itself by preventing missed or double-booked visits, getting invoices out and paid faster, and sending the photo updates that win referrals.
-Against a marketplace taking 20% or more of every walk, running your own clients on a flat subscription saves dramatically once you're booking regularly.
+Against a marketplace taking 20% or more of every walk, running your own clients on a flat subscription saves dramatically once you are booking regularly.
 The only real reason to wait is if you walk just a couple of dogs occasionally.

 Keep 100% of what you earn.

-Pupline runs your whole pet-care business from your phone — clients, scheduling, invoicing and more — for one simple monthly price.
+Pupline runs your whole pet-care business from your phone, clients, scheduling, invoicing and more, for one simple monthly price.
 No commission on your bookings, ever.
 Free for 30 days.

-Start your free trial
+Start my free trial

 30-day free trial · no card to start